jcornaz/beancount-parser/README.md

 | `rust_decimal` | Add conversion from `Value` into `Decimal`                                           |
 | `unstable`     | New, unfinished and unstable API. <br /> **Unstable API is not considered as part of the public API.
 It may be broken or removed in a minor or patch release!** |

+*Any feature or optional dependency not mentionned in the table above is not considered part of the public API and may be removed at any time*

 ## MSRV